Speech-Language Pathologist

 To maintain national licensure, speech-language pathologists must take 30 hours of continuing education units every three years.
 The same credits may apply to both.
 The American Speech Language Hearing Association is the national organization that issues licenses.
 Credits may be earned online or through in-person classes.

-Once speech language pathologists complete the clinical fellowship year, they can then take an exam and, if they pass, receive their certificate of clinical competence as noted by Functional Speech Therapy.
+Once speech language pathologists complete the clinical fellowship year, they can then take an exam and, if they pass, receive their certificate of clinical competence.
 They can also seek board certification.

 Beyond the education, a few intrinsic qualities can help someone become a speech-language pathologist.